Session 12: E-Commerce

 Your customers will have access to information about your business 24 hours a day 365 days a year.
 You can add pictures, audio, video, news, and so much more.
 Your customer will even be able to buy from you 24 hours a day.
 So, your Web site address should be promoted everywhere including your stationery, sales forms and advertisements.

 A website can transform a local business into one engaged in global commerce.
-But you will need to be aware of the advntages and disadvantages of international trade outlined in our session 11 in the Building My Own Business course.
+But you will need to be aware of the advntages and disadvantages of international trade outlined in our session 11 in the Business Expansion course.

 There are many ways to complete money transactions online.
 If you already have an established Web site that your clients know you will probably want to keep it and add an e-commerce solution into it.
 If you do not have an e-commerce Web site you may consider e-commerce solutions offered by major online sites such as Yahoo, Amazon, and Google with little to no Web design experience needed.
 (Enter "commerce solutions" in the search box.)
 Online auction sites such as eBay, Yahoo, Google and MSN might also offer additional avenues for your business.
 Consider hiring and or consulting with an experienced Web designer or firm to set this up for you.
 Their experience can often save you time, money, and unnecessary aggravation.